 The number varies depending on the sample rate you're using, as well as how many FireWire devices are on the bus.
 For a complete breakdown of UAD Powered Plug-Ins instance counts, check out the UAD Instance Chart.

-Yes, you can connect any mixture of FireWire 400 and FireWire 800 devices to UAD-2 Satellite.
+Yes, you can connect any mixture of FireWire 800 devices to UAD-2 Satellite.
 To run the greatest number of plug-in instances, a direct FireWire 800 connection should be made between UAD-2 Satellite and the host computer.

 No!
 You can enjoy full use of the FireWire 800 bandwidth, even when daisy chaining FireWire 400 devices.
 Just connect UAD-2 Satellite first in your chain.

 No, the UAD-2 Satellite requires use of the included power supply.
 The power supply includes removable AC connectors for use in different regions of the world, so UAD-2 Satellite can work anywhere.

 Yes, all FireWire DSP accelerators are limited by the amount of available FireWire bandwidth.
 Any FireWire bus has a fixed amount of bandwidth, and all the devices on the bus compete for that same bandwidth.
 For best performance, limit the amount of FireWire devices connected to the computer.

 To help you get guaranteed performance out of UAD-2 Satellite, there are settings in the UAD Meter & Control Panel (in the FireWire tab) that let you allocate the fixed amount of FireWire bandwidth that UAD-2 Satellite will consume.
 This ensures the same number of plug-in instances are available from session to session.